 - Additional named student researchers.

-The maximum number of Amendments per study is one major and two minor Amendments, with exemptions only in exceptional circumstances.
+The maximum number of Amendments per study is three major and three minor Amendments, with exemptions only in exceptional circumstances

 Please contact the Research Ethics team - email@example.com - in case of any unexpected events or deviations from the proposed protocol as per the original QMERC application.

 End of Study notification (only applicable to studies given ethics approval by a Review Panel on or after 1 January 2020)

 Annual Progress Reporting (only applicable to studies lasting more than one year and given ethics approval by a Review Panel on or after 1 January 2020)